MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-07-intro_to_networks.md

 1 & 0 & 0 & 0 & 0 \\
 \end{pmatrix}$$

-To see this a bit more clearly, I have annotated which node is connected to each node by labelling the rows and columns respectively.
+To see this a bit more clearly, I have annotated which node is connected to each node by labelling the rows and columns of the above adjacency matrix.

 <figure>
   <img src="/assets/network_intro_3.png" alt="An adjacency matrix, annotated." title="An adjacency matrix, annotated." style="width=50%;">